Frequently Asked Questions

 12. How will my company be reimbursed for training costs?

-ETP training agreements are performance-based.
+ETP training contracts are performance-based.
 A company earns funds after a trainee completes training an employment retention period of at least 90 days (trainees must be employed at least 35 hours per week?).
 To offset training costs, your company may receive "progress payments" as a trainee progresses through training – in lieu of receiving full reimbursement after training/retention.
-Benchmarks and amounts of progress payments are stipulated in the training agreement.
+Benchmarks and amounts of progress payments are stipulated in the training contract.

-Your company may earn all training funds specified for the agreement if it delivers all the training and retains the trainees at the required wage for the entire retention period.
+Your company may earn all training funds specified for the contract if it delivers all the training and retains the trainees at the required wage for the entire retention period.
 ETP has found training projects have greater success if a company is committed to training and provides its own training and contract administration.